 Verdict / Though it is the biggest iron we featured, it is also packed with the most power and features.
 It seems better suited for ironing than steaming.

 The Shark Ultimate Professional Iron has the power to handle difficult ironing and steaming tasks, and its various convenience features let you focus on your projects, not on the iron.
-For these reasons, it earns the Top Ten Reviews Bronze Award.

 - Cord Length